jamesloper/lemontron/_guides/tools-needed.md

 ## Screw Drivers

-The Lemontron benefits from deep integration and thus M3 (2mm Hex Bit) is the single screw type found throughout.
-I recommend having a dedicated high quality screwdriver, plus a bit for your drill.
-Avoid "Vega" brand!
+The Lemontron benefits from deep integration and thus only M3 (2mm Hex Bit) and a few M2.5 are used.
+I recommend having a dedicated high quality M3 screwdriver, plus a bit for your drill.

 <ul class="tool-links">
 {% include tool-item.html